opensource-observer/oso/apps/docs/blog/2024-03-19-request-for-impact-metrics.md

 | ENS History      | Does the user have a rich profile on ENS?             | Requires indexing of ENS data              |
 | Gitcoin Passport | Does the user have a high Gitcoin passport score?     | Requires indexing of Gitcoin Passport data |

-For these metrics, it may be helpful to grab a bunch of data in a single request and then do further analysis in a notebook.
+When working with these metrics, because they deal with LOTS of transactions, it may be helpful to grab a bunch of data in a single query request and then do further analysis in a notebook.
 For example, this query will grab each user's transactions with each project on each network in the last 90 days:

 ```sql
 -- Get the number of txns by user / project / network / day